eth-cscs/sarus/doc/developer/running_tests.rst

 Integration tests
 =================

 Integration tests use Python 2.7 and the packages indicated in the :ref:`Requirements page <requirements-packages>`.
-Sarus must be correclty installed and configured on the system in order to successfully perform integration testing.
+Sarus must be correctly installed and configured on the system in order to successfully perform integration testing.
 Before running the tests, we need to re-target the centralized repository to a location that is writable by the current user (this is not necessary if running integration tests as root):

 .. code-block:: bash